ReidsGuides.com

 Gasoline in Europe costs roughly four times what it does here.
 No joke.
 That's part of why they drive so many of those teensy, fuel-efficient, little Matchbox cars over there, and why they're still churning out diesel-powered sedans and wagons.

 And let's not forget parking garages in cities that cost $20 to $30 a night.
 High daily rates, mandatory insurance, obscure vehicle drop-off fees.
-Yep, renting a car in Europe can be a pretty costly proposition.
+Yep, renting a car on vacation can be a pretty costly proposition.

 I’m here to help.